RubixML/ML/docs/datasets/generators/half-moon.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Datasets/Generators/HalfMoon.php">[source]</a></span>

 # Half Moon
-Generate a dataset consisting of 2 dimensional samples that form a half moon shape when plotted on a chart.
-The label for each sample is the value obtained by reversing the generative process for that particular sample.
+Generates a dataset consisting of 2-d samples that form the shape of a half moon when plotted on a scatter plot chart.

 **Data Types:** Continuous